P-15 Termit: Indo-Pakistani War

-United States
+On the night of 8 December 1971, the Indian missile boats launched P-15 missiles against an oil tank farm at Kemari and nearby ships, including the British SS Harmattan which was hit by a missile and set on fire while on anchor, and the Greek ship Gulf Star which sank after being struck by two missiles.

-CIA inspected and analyzed data on Styx missiles from the guidance systems of missiles delivered to Indonesia.
-The US Navy had underestimated the threat of Soviet missiles, but after 1967 this changed.
-The US Navy thought that North Vietnam missile boats and coastal defenses using P-15 missiles could be met by US vessels off the coast and that ECM and air defense missiles would be effective countermeasures.
-The Soviet Union in fact decided not to supply P-15 missiles to North Vietnam, even though a promise to do so had been made in 1965.
+Vietnam War

-In April 1972 the US Navy claimed to have been attacked by P-15 missiles during the Battle of Đồng Hới and they were shot down by Terrier missiles.
+In April 1972 the United States Navy claimed to have been attacked by a North Vietnamese SS-N-2 Styx missile during the Battle of Đồng Hới and shot it down with Terrier missiles, though the aerial target itself was never visually confirmed.
+According to Couper, it appears that North Vietnam did not receive any Styx missiles during the Vietnam War, making the US Navy claims dubious.

 Yom Kippur War

 Despite these early successes, the 1973 Yom Kippur War saw P-15 missiles used by the Egyptian and Syrian navies prove ineffective against Israeli ships.
 The Israeli Navy had phased out their old ships, building a fleet of Sa'ar-class FACs: faster, smaller, more maneuverable and equipped with new missiles and countermeasures.

 Although the range of the P-15 was twice that of the Israeli Gabriel, allowing Arab ships to fire first, radar jamming and chaff degraded their accuracy.
 In the Battle of Latakia and Battle of Baltim, several dozen P-15s were fired and all missed.
 Arab ships did not possess heavy firepower required for surface combat against enemy vessels, usually only 25 and 30 mm guns, and Osa and Komar boats were not always able to outrun their Israeli pursuers.